dyahalomi/dyahalomi.github.io/_pages/publications.md

 I contributed ideas, wrote code, ran code, analyzed results, and/or wrote part of the manuscript. <br>

+(9) Cassese, B. et al. **including Yahalomi D. A. (3rd author)** “Quantifying the Contamination of TESS Ecliptic-Plane Light Curves by Minor Planets” accepted to AJ, arXiv:2601.02637, (2026).

+(8) Kipping, D. et al. **including Yahalomi D. A. (4th author)** “A JWST Transit of a Jupiter Analog: II.
+A Search for Exomoons” submitted to AAS Journals, arXiv:2511.15317,(2025).

+(7) Cassese, B. et al. **including Yahalomi D. A. (4th author)** “A JWST Transit of a Jupiter Analog I: Constraints on the Oblateness of Kepler‑167e” submitted to AAS Journals, arXiv:2511.02067, (2025).

+(6) Kipping, D. et al. **including Yahalomi D. A. (3rd author)** “Near‑circular orbits for planets with Earth‑like sizes and instellations around M and K dwarf stars” Nature Astronomy, Volume 9, p.
+1007‑1021 (2025).

+(5) Kipping, D. et al. **including Yahalomi D. A. (3rd author)** “Concerning the possible exomoons around Kepler‑1625 b and Kepler‑1708 b” Nature Astronomy, Volume 9, p.
+795‑798 (2025). <br>

-(4) Grunblatt, S. et al. **including Yahalomi D. A.** "Roman CCS White Paper: Adding Fields Hosting Globular Clusters To The Galactic Bulge Time Domain Survey."
+(4) Grunblatt, S. et al. **including Yahalomi D. A. (2nd author)** "Roman CCS White Paper: Adding Fields Hosting Globular Clusters To The Galactic Bulge Time Domain Survey."
 White Paper, arXiv:2306.10647 (2023). <br>

 (3) Kipping, D. and **Yahalomi D. A.** "A search for transit timing variations within the exomoon corridor using Kepler data."
 Monthly Notices of the Royal Astronomical Society, 518, 3 (2023). <br>